jedlimlx/Quantum-Hydrodynamics/docs/multiple_droplets.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Le4siCZIYcA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Orbits
-*insert video here maybe*
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nmC0ygr08tE?start=49&end=52" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-When the droplets attract, the attractive force can act as the centrifugal force, and allow the droplets to orbit each other in a way that is very similar to a binary star system.
+When the droplets attract, the attractive force can act as the centripetal force, and allow the droplets to orbit each other in a way that is very similar to a binary star system.
 However, there is a key difference that the orbital radius of the droplets can only take discrete values, which are slightly smaller than an integer multiple of the